akatief/template-workshop/README.md

                   --fail-under=9.0 \
                   $(git ls-files '*.py') || echo "::warning::Pylint check failed, but the workflow will continue."
 ```
 GitHub Actions are called after a specific trigger is detected, in the case above a push action on the main branch of your repo.
 GitHub Actions are implemented in the `.github/workflows` folder, and results of previous runs are in your repository's [Actions tab](https://github.com/akatief/template-workshop/actions).
+You can inspect the action output to understand why a specific action fails.

 Familiarize with the [Actions interface](https://github.com/akatief/template-workshop/actions) and understand why some of them fail.
-Then, apply changes to your code to fix them and push the changes to run them again.
+Then, apply changes to the repository to fix them.
+Finally, push the changes to GitHub to run the actions again.
 They should all show a ✅ on the page.

 ### What to change